BEST DESIGN TIPS FOR DIRECT TO FILM (DTF) PRINTING

 With a lower dpi, the image will appear pixelated, stretched or otherwise warped.
 If you can imagine the evolution of digital graphics for video games, a lower dpi will produce an old school, boxy image and a high dpi will produce a crisper and more realistic image.

-The optimal resolution for direct-to-garment (DTG) printing is 300 dots per inch (dpi).
+The optimal resolution for Direct to Film (DTF) printing is 300 dots per inch (dpi).
 If you are creating your custom collection and add an image with a low dpi resolution, you will be alerted by our in-app design tool to choose a higher resolution image.

 Can’t find your image dpi?